neenu-kurian/Vue-Ecommerce-Store/README.md

-# ecommercestore
+# Ecommerce Store

-A simple full stack ecommerce store that gets products from database and displays on FrontEnd.
-Still needs improvements and is in progress.
+A simple MEVN fullstack ecommerce store that gets products from database and displays on UI.
+User can see all products, add products to cart , go to cart and remove products from cart.
+It still needs improvements and is in progress.

 Stack Used: Vue.js, Express.js, Node.js, Axios and Mongodb